slawinski/slawinski-dev/blog/email-subscription-using-netlify-functions-and-convertkit.md

 I find ConvertKit the most developer-friendly transactional email service since they allow you to put their physical address in your messages (CAN-SPAM requirement to have a physical address in every email you send).
 For details please refer to (Alternatives for your physical address)[https://help.convertkit.com/en/articles/2502494-alternatives-for-your-physical-address]

-## Create serverless function
+## Create a serverless function

-Create folder for functions in your root directory and put a .js file inside
+Create a folder for functions in your root directory and put a .js file inside

 ```bash
 touch /functions/subscribe/subscribe.js